-102. College Algebra (3).
+102. College Algebra.
+(3)

 The algebraic number system.
 The notions of variable and function, and their geometrical representation.
 Variation.
 Equations of the first degree, and determinants.
-Quadratic equations, equations of higher degree, elements of theory of equations of higher degree, and elements of theory of equations.
+Quadratic equations, equations of higher degree, and elements of theory of equations.
 Fractional and negative exponents, exponentials, and logarithms.
 Mathematical induction, the binomial theorem, progressions, permutations, and combinations.

-103. Plane and Solid Analytic Geometry (3).
+103. Plane and Solid Analytic Goemetry.
+(3)